 Absinthe is a notorious alcoholic spirit popularised by an antiquated reputation for causing hallucinations.
-In this guide, we’ll clarify the rumours and teach you everything you need to know about absinthe including how its made, its ingredients, how its served, and the best brands to buy:
+In this guide, we’ll clarify the rumours and teach you everything you need to know about absinthe such as the following:

 - What Is Absinthe?